Coenred of Northumbria

 Coenred (sometimes given as Cenred or Kenred) was king of Northumbria from 716 to 718.

 Life

 He descended from Ida of Bernicia, and was the first of his branch of the family to rule Northumbria.

-John of Fordun claims that he murdered his predecessor Osred.
+John of Fordun claims that he and Osric murdered his predecessor Osred.
 Bede merely mentions that Osred was slain; the Anglo-Saxon Chronicle places it somewhere "on the southern border".
 William of Malmesbury calls him "a draught from the same cup" as Osred, which is to say a young man, vigorous, dissolute, cruel and bold.

-Ceolwulf claimed descent from Ida of Bernicia.
-"Ceolwulf was the son of Cutha, Cutha of Cuthwin, Cuthwin of Leoldwald, Leoldwald of Egwald, Egwald of Aldhelm, Aldhelm of Ocga, Ocga of Ida, Ida of Eoppa."
+Coenred claimed descent from Ida of Bernicia.
+In the Gesta Regum Anglorum, it is written by William of Malmesbury that his brother, Ceolwulf "was the son of Cutha, Cutha of Cuthwin, Cuthwin of Leoldwald, Leoldwald of Egwald, Egwald of Aldhelm, Aldhelm of Ocga, Ocga of Ida, Ida of Eoppa."